cyberbotics/webots-doc/guide/using-visual-cpp-with-webots.md

 Webots contains several `C` or `C++` libraries based on the `libController` or `libCppController` libraries (e.g. the `automobile library`, `DARwIn-OP library`, `youBot library`, etc.).

-These precompiled `C` libraries are released with the corresponding Visual Studio `.lib` file (the linker to the `.dll` file) facilitating their integration into a Visual Studio project.
+The precompiled `C` libraries are released with the corresponding Visual Studio `.lib` file (the linker to the `.dll` file) to facilitate their integration into a Visual Studio project.
+There is one `.lib` file per architecture (`.x32.lib` for the 32 bits architecture, and `.x64.lib` for the 64 bits architecture).
+The chosen architecture should match with Visual Studio solution platform.

-However this is not the case for the `C++` libraries which are incompatible with Visual C++, because they are compiled using the `gcc` compiler tool chain embedded in Webots.
+However there is no precompiled `C++` libraries, because they are compiled using the `gcc` compiler tool chain embedded in Webots which is incompatible with Visual C++.
-To use these libraries with your project, their source files should be compiled directly in your project, exactly as it's done for the `libCppController` library (cf. instructions above).
+To use these libraries with your project, their source files should be compiled directly in your project, exactly as for the `libCppController` library (cf. instructions above).

 For example, to add the `C++ automobile libraries`: